skleanthous/presentations/20200528-an-intro-to-arc42/abstract.md

 # An introduction to arc42

-arc42 is simply a template for documenting the architecture of a system.
+While arc42 is a template for documenting the architecture of a system, it's an interesting one.
 What makes it interesting is that this template was structured in such a way that it guides the architect to:

-1. Focus in what is required
+1. Focus on what is required
-2. Author the architectural documentation in a way that facilitates communication, to all parties
+1. Author the architectural documentation in a way that facilitates communication
-3. Cover all aspects that are useful
+1. Help assure all interesting aspects are covered

-But while it's just a template, it is useful, and of interest for a number of key reasons.

-During this talk I will be presenting arc42, what it is, and how to author architectural documentation based on the arc42 template.
-More specifically, we'll start with a brief intoduction of arc42 and why it may be of interest, before going into a more detailed explanation of each of the 12 sections that arc42 contains, along with guidelines to help you fill in each section.
-We'll also briefly touch on the relationship of arc42 and the C4 model, and how the two can work together.
+During this talk, I will be presenting arc42, what it is, and how to author architectural documentation based on it.
+We'll start with a brief introduction of arc42 and why it may be of interest to you, before going into a more detailed explanation of each of the 12 sections that arc42 contains.
+In each section, I'll present guidelines regarding it, and how to best use it.
+Finally, I'll explain the relationship between arc42 and the C4 model, and how the two can work together.

-After the overview, I'll be going over my experience with arc42, compare it with a couple of different approaches, and give my opinion of arc42 and it's use in a modern, fast-moving environment.
+After the overview, I'll be going over my experience with arc42, compare it with a couple of different approaches, and give my opinion of arc42, and its use in different kinds of environments.

 By the end of the talk you should: